vele616/monorepo/packages/jobboard/website/content/jobs/senior-product-designer-vinovest-swMvb.md

 url: "https://vinovest.recruitee.com/o/senior-product-designer"
 applyUrl: "https://vinovest.recruitee.com/o/senior-product-designer/c/new"
 timestamp: 1617926400000
-hashtags: "#ui/ux,#content,#management,#marketing,#analysis,#office,#rest"
+hashtags: "#ui/ux,#analysis,#content,#management,#marketing,#office,#rest"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinovest"
 companyWebsite: "https://vinovest.recruitee.com/"
-summary: "If you have 3 years of experience working in a reputed organization which will be qualified as demonstrated experience with end-to-end product design, consider applying to Vinovest's job post for a new senior product designer."
+summary: "If you have 3 years of experience working in a reputed organization which will be qualified as demonstrated experience with end-to-end product design, consider applying to Vinovest's job post for a new Senior Product Designer."
 summaryBackup: "Love #ui/ux, #content, #management?
 Check out this job post!"
-featured: 20
+featured: 16
 ---

 ## Job description

 As a Product Designer, you will be involved in every aspect of the product development process, from brainstorming the next great product innovation to tweaking pixels right before launch.
 You will be expected to utilize your full range of product design, interaction design, and visual design skills, and you will own the experience for Vinovest while also ensuring that our products tie in with the market needs and consumer preferences.

-## What you’ll do
+**What you’ll do**

 *   Collaborate with Development and Product Management teams throughout the development process to holistically design solutions
 *   Advocate for the systematic, usable design of products